 How Many Serums Can You Layer At One Time?

-Well, there isn’t a definite answer.
+There isn’t a definite answer.
 But, I’d stop at 3.
-Cos if you add more than that, you’re just throwing money away.
+If you add more than that, you’re just throwing money away.
 Plus, it’ll take you an hour to finish your skincare routine.

-If you have lots of different skin woes to fix, I recommend you go for a multi-tasking serum and then add one or two to address your most pressing problem.
+If you have lots of different skin woes to fix, I recommend you go for a multi-tasking serum and then add an extra one or two to address your most pressing problem.

-Let’s say, you want to reduce wrinkles, hydrate your skin and fade your dark spots.
+Let’s say, you want to reduce wrinkles, hydrate your skin, and fade away your dark spots.
 I’d opt for a hydrating retinol serum (the multi-tasker) and then add a hydroquinone serum to help fade the dark spots even faster.